-The Report on Compliance by Major Trading Partners with Trade Agreements (WTO, FTA/EPA and IIA) ("the Report") is a series of annual reports published by the Subcommittee on Unfair Trade Policies and Measures, a division of the Trade Committee of the Industrial Structure Council.
+The Report on Compliance by Major Trading Partners with Trade Agreements (WTO, FTA/EPA and IIA) (hereinafter referred to as the "Report") is a series of annual reports published by the Subcommittee on Unfair Trade Policies and Measures, a division of the Trade Committee of the Industrial Structure Council.
 The Industrial Structure Council is an official advisory body to the Minister of Economy, Trade and Industry of Japan.
-The first Report was released in 1992, and this is the 29 volume.
+The first Report was released in 1992, and this is the 30th volume.